SparksNirm/portfolio-website/readme.md

 ## Introduction 👋

 Portfolio-wesite is build using basic HTML, CSS and JavaScript.
 It is also responsive for small devices.
+The Data that is inserted into the form will get stored in google sheets.
 It is deployed on Netlify.